Wednesday, May 31, 2023

 There's one last Houdini Cleveland connection.
 In 2017 the city played host to the Official Houdini Séance inside a bank vault.
 Houdini was a no show, but his memory proved to be alive and well in Cleveland -- a five star Houdini city!

 Want more?
-You can see an exclusive photo of Houdini in Cleveland from the collection of Dr. Bruce Averbook and download the research I did for my lecture FREE as a "Scholar" member of my Patreon by clicking the image below.
+You can see an exclusive photo of Houdini in Cleveland from the collection of Dr. Bruce Averbook and download the research I did for my lecture as a "Scholar" member of my Patreon by clicking the image below.

 Very special thanks to Aimee LePelley of the Center for Local & Global History for helping me find Houdini in Cleveland.